 The Mississippi Choctaw Indians speak of a time when their people were invaded by the `Na-hu-lo' or `The Horned Giants'.
-The Choctaw described them as a white race of giants with
+The Choctaw described them as a white race of giants with red

 feasted on the bodies of their enemies.

 The Choctaw also tell of yet another race of men who they called the `Na-hon-lo'.
 These people were also of large stature, with fair complexion, linking their origins to the place of the rising

 domesticated the great mammoth and used them as beasts of burden.
 The mammoths were closely herded and were responsible for breaking down and devouring the

 forests, creating the prairies that exist today.

 The Chippewa, Sandusky and Tawa Tribes also tell of the existence of `bearded' giants.
 According to Jonathan Brooks, his father, Benjamin Brooks, lived with the Indians for fourteen years

-black beards.
 Later, another giant race came to the land and either killed or drove off the race of black beards.

 Ohio Native American Indian traditions retain the story of two separate races of humans that pre-existed their culture.
 One was the archaic people, described as having slender bodies and

 long narrow heads.
 The other group was the Adena people, described as having massive bone structure and short heads.